 The Fairport Fish Hatchery is a warm-water extensive culture station located on the Mississippi River near Muscatine.
 Eighteen ponds are used to hatch and raise warm-water angling favorites such as largemouth bass and bluegill.
 Adult largemouth bass are kept at the hatchery year-around.

-These fish are referred to as brood stock and are annually placed in ponds for spawning.
-When the ponds are drained, the fish are gathered and transferred to the holding house for sorting prior to transporting them to lakes.
-In addition to largemouth bass and bluegill, the facility annually produces walleyes for stocking in Iowa's interior rivers.
+These fish are referred to as brood stock and are placed in ponds for spawning.
+When the ponds are drained, the fish are gathered and transferred to the holding house for sorting before being transported to lakes.
+In addition to largemouth bass and bluegill, the facility produces walleyes for stocking in Iowa's interior rivers.

 The Fairport Fish Hatchery is located along Iowa Highway 22, eight miles east of Muscatine in Muscatine County.
 It has a very rich history, serving Iowa's natural resources and its anglers for many years.
 The facility is located along the scenic upper Mississippi River valley.
 The land where the hatchery is located was donated to the federal government by the Association of Button Manufacturers.
 It was established as a biological station by Congress in 1908.

 The Guttenberg Fish Hatchery, located in downtown Guttenberg, has produced northern pike fry for the Iowa DNR since 1974.
-Prior to that, the hatchery was owned and operated by the U.S. Fish and Wildlife Service.
+Before that, the hatchery was owned and operated by the U.S. Fish and Wildlife Service.

 Each spring, after ice out, staff at Guttenberg and other DNR stations in eastern Iowa net northern pike from local backwater lakes.
 Hatchery operations typically start around March 15 and all fry are shipped out of the Guttenberg hatchery by April 15.